Soaking Vs Steaming Hay: Improving Respiratory Health

 Soaking Vs Steaming

-In comparison to dry hay, both soaking and steaming methods have been shown to reduce the amount of airborne particle, significantly!
-However, for those unsure about the quality of their forage, steaming may be a more effect route as it has been shown as a more effective way to reduce harmful respirable particles such as bacterial and fungal spores.
+In comparison to dry hay, both soaking and steaming methods have been shown to significantly reduce the amount of airborne particles!
+However, for those unsure about the quality of their forage, steaming may be a more effective route as it has been shown to be a more effective way to reduce harmful respirable particles such as bacterial and fungal spores.

 In one scientific study, it was found commercial steamers reaching 99C reduced mould and bacteria spores by 99%!
 However, the same cannot be said for the homemade steamer many equestrians may use.